Crilum/update/README.md

 Well, that's fine.
 If you have a Debian/Ubuntu based distro, just use the `update` command alone.

 But, if you want to install Pi-Apps, snapd, or Flatpak, you can do it like this:
-### Pi-Apps
+- ### Pi-Apps

-If you have a Raspberry Pi, I strongly reccomend Pi-Apps.
+If you have a Raspberry Pi, I reccomend Pi-Apps.

 You can install Pi-Apps like this:
 ```